 Search events by

-1. How many years of private instruction should I have before applying to the Young Performers Program (ages nine to eighteen)?
+1. How many years of private instruction should I have before applying to the Young Performers Program (ages 10 to 19)?

 We recommend that young musicians have at least five years of prior music study with a private teacher.